Last Updated: March 15, 2021

 One of the most popular easy hikes is Quarry Rock in the scenic town of Deep Cove where you can also kayak and stand-up paddle board.
 Due to the popularity of this hikes, you need to start very early or be prepared to be denied entry.

 Buntzen Lake in Anmore is about a 40 minute drive from Vancouver and a great place to go for a hike and swim on a hot summer day.
-Just make sure you get there early on the weekend as they limit how many people can come in and usually by 11:30, the parking lot is full.
 The 10 km trail that goes around the lake is shaded and suitable for anyone looking for a moderate hike.
+Effective June 27, 2022, you need to make a reservation to get access to the park.
+More information available here.

 Anyone wanting to kayak or stand-up paddle board can also find rentals at Jericho Beach, Granville Island, and False Creek.